What does Jesus save us from? Who does Jesus save us from?

 - Acts 16:30,31, "and after he brought them out, he said, “Sirs, what must I do to be saved?”
 31 And they said, “Believe in the Lord Jesus, and you shall be saved, you and your household."

 I would like to note, that the Jesus of Mormonism (the brother of the devil), the Jesus of the Jehovah's Witnesses (an angel made into a man), the Jesus of the New Age (a man in tune with the divine consciousness), etc., cannot save you from your sins.
-Faith is only as good as who you put it in.
+Faith is only as good if put in the only One who can save.
 Only the Jesus of the Bible can do that.
 Jesus is God in flesh, the creator.
 God is a trinity and Jesus is the second person of the trinity.

-Also, find a good church to go to.
-Most are good, but here are some to avoid: the Roman Catholic Church, the Eastern Orthodox, the Mormons, The Jehovah's Witnesses, United Presbyterian, United Methodist, United Pentecostal, and United Apostolic.
+Also, find a good church to attend.
+Many are good, but here are some to avoid: the Roman Catholic Church, the Eastern Orthodox, the Mormons, The Jehovah's Witnesses, United Presbyterian, United Methodist, United Pentecostal, and United Apostolic.